akaigoro/df4j/df4j-core/README.md

 -------------------
 Executors used in df4j need to implement simple java.util.concurrent.Executor interface.
 When a Task (including DataflowNode or Actor) is created, it should be assigned an Executor to run on.
-If Executor argument is, Executor is taken from thread context.
+If Executor argument is null (or parameterless constructor used),  Executor is taken from the thread context.
 If no executor in the thread context found, new default Executor is created (with fixed number of threads equal to the number of available processors).
 If another kind of context executor wanted, create it before instantiating any DataflowNode and set in context by DFContex.setCurrentExecutor().